byjlw/LLM-Analysis/docs/DESIGN_DETAILS.md

 1. **Parallel Processing**: All processors support parallel execution for improved performance

-2. **Text-Based Code Storage**: All generated code is stored as .txt files for consistency and easier LLM processing
+2. **Markdown Documentation**: Generated code includes comprehensive markdown documentation and explanations

+3. **Natural Language Requirements**: Requirements are generated in natural language format for better readability

+4. **Simplified Idea Format**: Ideas use a streamlined JSON format focusing on core concept and details

+5. **ML/AI Focus**: Dependency analysis focuses on machine learning and AI frameworks

-3. **Normalized Naming**: Uses normalized product names throughout the pipeline to maintain relationships between ideas, requirements, and code
+6. **Normalized Naming**: Uses normalized product names throughout the pipeline to maintain relationships between ideas, requirements, and code

-4. **Flexible Entry Points**: Can start processing from any pipeline stage using existing files
+7. **Flexible Entry Points**: Can start processing from any pipeline stage using existing files

-5. **Stateless Processing**: Each stage operates independently using files from previous stages
+8. **Stateless Processing**: Each stage operates independently using files from previous stages

-6. **Framework Detection**: Uses LLM analysis rather than regex/parsing to identify frameworks, making it language-agnostic
+9. **Framework Detection**: Uses LLM analysis rather than regex/parsing to identify frameworks, making it language-agnostic

-7. **Robust Error Handling**: Comprehensive error handling and validation at each stage
+10. **Robust Error Handling**: Comprehensive error handling and validation at each stage

-8. **Detailed Logging**: Extensive logging throughout the system for debugging and monitoring
+11. **Detailed Logging**: Extensive logging throughout the system for debugging and monitoring

-9. **Configurable Prompts**: All prompts including more_items are configurable through the configuration system
+12. **Configurable Prompts**: All prompts including more_items are configurable through the configuration system